MerlinMagic2018/Lightning-Cash/CONTRIBUTING.md

 Release Policy
 --------------

-The project leader is the release manager for each LightningCash Core release.
+The project leader is the release manager for each LightningCash-Gold Core release.

 Copyright
 ---------